jddios837/dotnet-test-danish-school/ai-docs/4-roadmap-ai-v1.md

 # Customer/Lead Image Upload Feature - Implementation Roadmap

 This roadmap provides a step-by-step implementation plan for the Customer/Lead Image Upload feature using Clean Architecture principles.
-The implementation follows the dependency rule: Domain ’ Data ’ API.
+The implementation follows the dependency rule: Domain ï¿½ Data ï¿½ API.

-## <¯ Project Overview
+## <ï¿½ Project Overview

 **Objective**: Implement a Customer/Lead Image Upload system that allows users to upload, view, and manage up to 10 images per customer/lead profile using Base64 encoding and JSON storage.